blackadder-git/byui/cse212/1-stacks.md

 ## Performance (Big O Notation)
 The performance of a stack depends on how it is implemented.

-If the underlying data structure adds and removes elements from the back of the stack it has a constant notation of O(1).
+When the underlying data structure adds and removes elements from the back of the stack, it has a constant big O notation of O(1).
 Adding more elements to the stack doesn't make it any slower.
 Likewise, performance remains the same if a linked list is used and operations are performed on the front of the data structure.

 On the other hand, performance becomes O(n) when the front of a list or array is used to push and pop elements.
-This reflects the linear nature of how growing and shrinking the data set also increases the time required by the algorithm to copy and move its items.
+This reflects the linear nature of how growing and shrinking the data set also increases the time required by the algorithm to copy and move more items.

 ![image](images/bigo.png)

 ## Used For
-+ Functions that implement backtracking often use stacks to return to previous decision points and take an alternate path.
++ Functions that implement backtracking often use stacks to return to a previous decision point and take an alternate path.
-+ Likewise, when a program has an undo function, it most likely uses a stack to track and revert changes back to a previous state.
++ Likewise, when a program has an undo function, it most likely uses a stack to track and revert those changes back to a previous state.

 ## Disadvantages
 Stacks are susceptible to error and can cause a buffer to overflow intentionally or unintentionally when a recursive function calls itself too many times.
-It can also happen if the data given to a stack is too large for the stack to hold.
+This can also happen if the data given to a stack is too large for the structure to hold.

 ## Example:
 In this example, a Python list is used to implement a stack that follows the principle of **"Last In, First Out"**.
 Although other implementations might use a deque or linked list to do this, this example uses a list.
 Also, to improve performance, the stack adds and removes items from the end of the list and not the beginning.